orchardtree/intro-the-shell-ide/README.md

 ## Recognize a Shell Interface

-A "shell" interface looks like the following pictures below.
+A shell interface looks like the following pictures below.

 Typically you'll be given some text output and a command prompt.
 The prompt will receive commands.
 You tell the shell you're done typing and that it should